 In later years. some of the family held a family seat at Worlaby in Lincolnshire.
 "This place, which is included in the duchy of Lancaster, was the seat of the Belasis family, one of whom, John, second son of the first Viscount Fauconberg, was lord of the treasury under James II., and was in 1644 created a Baron, of Worlaby, or Worletby; a title that became extinct on the death of his grandson without issue."

-Important Dates for the Bellasise family
+Early History of the Bellasise family

 This web page shows only a small excerpt of our Bellasise research.
 Another 116 words (8 lines of text) covering the years 1627, 1577, 1653, 1614, 1689, 1661, 1673, 1627, 1700, 1648, 1717, 1678, 1689, 1689, 1701, 1691 and 1692 are included under the topic Early Bellasise History in all our PDF Extended History products and printed products wherever possible.